LukasFuchs/FDCSGm/AdvectionProblem/README.md

 &emsp;In case of a temperature independent material (e.g., a [Rayleigh-Taylor Instability](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/RTI) or the [falling block problem](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/FallingBlock)), advection with passive tracers should be used.
 The tracers advect the composition (so far, expressed by density and viscosity) and are advected using fourth order Runge-Kutta.
 The advection of composition partly works with a semi-lagrangian advection method, but problems do occur along the compositional boundaries.

-&emsp;Besides for advection, the tracers are also very helpful to define a certain model setup, like the in [viscous inclusion model](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/ViscousInclusion).
+&emsp;Besides for advection, the tracers are also very useful to define a certain model setup, like the in [viscous inclusion model](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/ViscousInclusion).
 The tracers are only used to define the geometry of the model, where the properties are then interpolated on the regular grid to solve for the steady state solution of the momentum equation.

 &emsp;For more details and examples see the [benchmark directory](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark).